- An angry, red rash on your dog’s belly may be alarming — But, rashes are a common skin issue in dogs, and not all are

-- Cool bath.
-An itchy, irritating rash can benefit from a cool bath with oatmeal or medicated shampoo.
+- Cool bath — An itchy, irritating rash can benefit from a cool bath with oatmeal or medicated shampoo.
 Even simply bathing or soaking in cold water can ease your pet’s itch without wicking moisture away from the skin.

-- Epsom salt bath.
-Epsom salt has soothing and healing properties, making it ideal for bringing down inflammation and relieving irritated skin.
-Most frequently, epsom salt baths are used as foot soaks for managing pododermatitis.
+- Epsom salt bath — Epsom salt has soothing and healing properties, making it ideal for bringing down inflammation, minimizing infection risk and relieving irritated skin.
+Most frequently, Epsom salt baths are used as foot soaks for managing pododermatitis.

-👉 Before beginning at-home remedies for your dog’s belly rash, consult your vet.
-They’ll let you know if any therapies are contraindicated with your dog’s history and current treatment.
+👉 Before beginning at-home remedies for your dog’s belly rash, consult your vet to find out if any therapies are contraindicated with your dog’s history and current treatment.

 Be a smarter pet parent